 Best Time to Do the Annapurna Circuit Trek

-Choosing the right season is one of the most important factors for a safe and enjoyable Annapurna Circuit Trek, especially due to weather conditions around Thorong La Pass.
-Unlike many shorter treks in Nepal, the Annapurna Circuit passes through multiple climate zones, which makes seasonal experience vary significantly.
+Choosing the right season is one of the most important factors for a safe and enjoyable Annapurna Circuit Trek, especially because of weather conditions around Thorong La Pass.
+Unlike many shorter treks in Nepal, the Annapurna Circuit passes through several climate zones, which makes the trekking experience vary significantly from season to season.

 Spring (March to May)

-Spring is one of the most preferred seasons for the Annapurna Circuit.
+Spring is one of the most preferred seasons for the Annapurna Circuit Trek.
 Weather conditions are generally stable, days are warmer, and mountain views are clear.
 Forest sections between Jagat, Chame, and Pisang come alive with blooming rhododendrons, while higher areas remain dry and comfortable for trekking.

 April is especially popular, which also means busier trails and teahouses, particularly around Manang and Thorong Phedi.
-Despite the crowd, spring remains an excellent choice for trekkers looking for good visibility, moderate temperatures, and reliable Thorong La Pass crossings.
+Despite the crowds, spring remains an excellent choice for trekkers looking for good visibility, moderate temperatures, and reliable conditions for crossing Thorong La Pass.

 Autumn (September to November)